-Doctors may also prescribe blood-thinning medications to reduce your risk of developing a clot that could cause a stroke.
+Your doctor may also prescribe blood-thinning medications to reduce your risk of developing a clot that could cause a stroke.
 Examples of these medications include:

-Doctors can also prescribe medications to ideally cardiovert (restore your heart to normal rhythm) your heart.
-Some of these medicines are administered intravenously, while others are taken by mouth.
+You doctor may prescribe medications to ideally cardiovert your heart (restore your heart to normal rhythm).
+Some of these medications are administered intravenously, while others are taken by mouth.

-For others, the cause may be unknown or related to conditions that directly weaken the heart.
-If you are healthy enough, your doctor may recommend a procedure called electrical cardioversion.
+The cause of your AFib may be unknown or related to conditions that directly weaken the heart.
+If you’re healthy enough, your doctor may recommend a procedure called electrical cardioversion.
 This involves delivering an electric shock to your heart to reset its rhythm.

-If cardioversion or taking medications doesn’t control AFib, a doctor may recommend other procedures.
-This may include a catheter ablation, where a catheter is threaded through an artery in the wrist or groin.
+If cardioversion or taking medications doesn’t control your AFib, your doctor may recommend other procedures.
+They may include a catheter ablation, where a catheter is threaded through an artery in the wrist or groin.

 Another procedure called the maze procedure can be performed in conjunction with open-heart surgery, such as a heart bypass or valve replacement.
 This procedure involves creating scar tissue in the heart so irregular electrical impulses can’t transmit.

 Practicing a heart-healthy lifestyle is vital when you have AFib.
 Conditions like high blood pressure and heart disease can increase your risk for AFib.
 By protecting your heart, you may be able to prevent the condition from occurring.
-Examples of steps you can take to prevent AFib include:

-- Stop smoking.
+- Stopping smoking.